eclipse-ankaios/ankaios/doc/docs/usage/tutorial-vehicle-signals.md

 ```

 The Ankaios agent `agent_A` will now instruct podman to start the workload.
-The command waits until databroker is running.
+The command waits until the databroker is running.
-It should print:
+It should finally print:

 ```text
  WORKLOAD NAME   AGENT     RUNTIME     EXECUTION STATE   ADDITIONAL INFO